nekopudding/graphs/README.md

 + Make sure your code is readable and follow the style guide.
 Follow good code hygiene by adopting practices discussed in the course notes.
 + Write clear and concise specifications for the methods that you have been asked to implement (and other methods too).
 + Write tests that provide at least 95% lines of code coverage and branch coverage in the package `ca.ubc.ece.cpen221.graphs.one`.
++ For this mini-project, we understand that testing code in this virtual environment is very difficult, and we rather you devote your time to practice code reuse.
+You should try to run your implementations in the GUI and experiment with different behaviors You may write test code, but we do not have any testing-related requirements for that part of the mini-project.
 + Each task is worth 1 point.
 For Task 6, your evaluation will be based on how effective your submission is relative to other submissions.

 ## Additional Hints